Ajay-Kannan7/Portfolio-website/README.md

    GitHub repository: https://github.com/gudh/ihover

-   To get started with it, you have to download the src folder by forking it and then linking the file in the head part of your HTML file.
+   To get started with it, you have to download the src folder by downloading it and then linking the file in the head part of your HTML file.

    ```